carbon-design-system/design-system-website/src/content/components/number-input/style.md

 ## Structure

 The height of a Number Input is always the same.
 The width however, varies based on content, layout and design.
-The arrows icon can be found in the [iconography](/style/iconography/library) library.
+The caret icon can be found in the [iconography](/style/iconography/library) library.

 | PROPERTY         | PX | REM |
 |------------------|----|-----|